EXTERNAL FUNDING OPPORTUNITIES

 THE GRANTS OFFICE - Services Offered To Faculty

-The Center for Excellence in the Arts and Humanities (CEAH) houses the Grants Office, which provides support to faculty in the arts and humanities in obtaining external research funding.
-CEAH supports faculty who engage in externally sponsored research and programs, either as individual scholars or interdisciplinary teams of scholars with many services.
-The Grants Office offers a wide range of services as described below.
+The Arts and Humanities Grants Office supports faculty in the arts and humanities in obtaining external research funding.
+This office supports faculty who engage in externally sponsored research and programs, either as individual scholars or interdisciplinary teams of scholars with a wide range of services as described below.

 THE GRANT PROCESS

-The Center offers access to funding opportunity information, provides specialized searches for funding sources, and assists faculty with the budget and financial sections of a proposal.
+The Grants Office offers access to funding opportunity information, provides specialized searches for funding sources, and assists faculty with the budget and financial sections of a proposal.
 The Grants Office can also help faculty locate and schedule meetings with collaborative research team members who may share similar interests.